fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

 When moving funds from Ethereum to Fluence, you'll need to pay transaction fees in two currencies _simultaneously_:

 - ETH: for the Ethereum network fees
-- FLT: for the minimum transaction fees on the Fluence network
+- FLT: for the transaction fees on the Fluence network

 #### Fluence to Ethereum Transfers